genesiscommunitysuccess/docs/docs/Operations/commands.md

         DtaRun DictionaryBuilder.groovy -u TAS -p fght123 -db TAS -port 1433 -h db2.ad.genesis.global -t mssql -product tas -o dictionary

-\##Script behaviour
+### How the script behaves

-The script will try to connect to the RDBMS currently specified in the arguments.
-It will generate Genesis dictionary fields for column names and their types, and it will create tables with  their fields and keys likewise too.
+The script tries to connect to the RDBMS currently specified in the arguments.
+It generates Genesis dictionary fields for column names and their types, and it creates tables with their fields and keys.

 There are a few considerations we should be aware of: